VISITING WRITER 2020

 ATLANTA: CDC officials today confirmed that the outbreak of a new, deadly malaria in the United States has been traced to an unknown terrorist group.

 "Unfortunately, the vector carrying the disease is resistant to pesticides, and able to survive colder temperatures," said Dr. Wilbur Gaines, CDC head.
-"It is impossible to know how many of these genetically modified insects are out there, and impossible to distinguish them by sight from the normal every day variety."
+"It is impossible to know how many of these genetically modified insects are out there, impossible to distinguish them by sight from the normal every day variety."

-White House spokesmen denied rumors that the government had advance notice of the attack, and has refused to comply with terrorist demands.
 "The nation has been brought to its knees by an insect," said Gaines.

 The idea for VECTOR, fourth novel in the Joe Rush series, began germinating years ago, when Bob was writing non-fiction about a gold rush in the Amazon, and a malaria outbreak there.
 It took years for the book to come together.
-The writing began long before the current outbreak of mosquito borne Zika virus occurred.

 Malaria is currently growing resistant to medicines and insecticides and kills as many as one million people each year around the world, mostly in poor countries.
 But climate change is driving the disease to expand into other areas too.